 - Back to the washing machine, hit the “start” button, the washing machine starts to fill with water.

 - Water “goes down the drain” into the sewage collection system, after the wash and after the rinse cycles.

 - Microfibres from millions of loads of laundry, every day, enter the water supply . . .

 If invisible microfibres and beads are in your tap water (and in the oceans of the world), it seems to me the answer is obvious:

-Sewage plants (nor water treatment plants) are able to remove them from water.
+Sewage treatment plants (NOR water treatment plants) are able to remove invisible microfibres and microbeads from water.
 They’re invisible to our eye.
 So we just drink them down, along with all the synthetic chemicals that water and sewage treatment cannot remove.
-The micro fibres will be in river water, too.

 The proposed Bowser Sewage Treatment Plant is a huge opportunity from which to create a U-turn.

 – – – – – – – – – – – – – – –